-The ProLinx family Modbus Master/Slave to DF1 Master/Slave communications module (5102-MCM4-DFCM4) creates a powerful connection between Modbus Master/Slave and DF1 Master/Slave networks and devices.
-The module is a stand-alone DIN rail-mounted protocol gateway that provides four serial ports, each individually configurable as a Modbus or DF1 Master or Slave.
-The Modbus (MCM) protocol driver supports Master and Slave implementations of the protocol.
+The ProLinx family Modbus Client/Server to DF1 Client/Server communications module (5102-MCM4-DFCM4) creates a powerful connection between Modbus Client/Server and DF1 Client/Server networks and devices.
+The module is a stand-alone DIN rail-mounted protocol gateway that provides four serial ports, each individually configurable as a Modbus or DF1 Client or Server.
+The Modbus (MCM) protocol driver supports Client and Server implementations of the protocol.
 All Modbus serial ports are individually configurable, providing a very powerful and flexible host or device interface solution.
-The DF1 (DFCM) protocol driver supports Master or Slave implementations of the protocol on each DF1 port.
+The DF1 (DFCM) protocol driver supports Client or Server implementations of the protocol on each DF1 port.
 All DF1 ports are individually configurable, providing a great deal of flexibility.

 Fully configurable, allowing any of its four serial ports to be configured as either a Master or Slave utilizing either the DF1 or Modbus Protocols; Providesapplication flexibility as the module can be used as a data concentrator (when configuring all 4 ports for the same protocol); Database can be shared between the DF1 and Modbus networks to allow the module to work as a bridge between the two different protocols; Applications for the module are found in most industries especially the Manufacturing, Oil and Gas, Electrical Power and Food Processing.